codeneobee/concourse-blame/README.md

 # concourse-blame

-concourse-blame will continously watch your concourse jobs and play a sound notification depending on the current status.
+concourse-blame will continuously watch your concourse jobs and play a sound notification depending on the current status.

 ## Requirements

 - Python 3 (tested with Python 3.7)
+- git
 - pip
 - virtualenv (optional, recommended)